-- Let us define two problems as follows : - The CLIQUE problem: Given a graph G = (V E) and an
+- Let us define two problems as follows :

+- The CLIQUE problem:

-Given a graph G = (V,E), and an integer k, does the graph contain a complete graph with at least k vertices
+Given a graph G = (V,E), and an integer k, does G contain a complete graph with k vertices ?

-• The IND-SET problem:
+- The IND-SET problem:

-Given a graph G = (V,E), and an integer k, does the graph contain k vertices such that there is no edge in between them ?
+Given a graph G = (V,E), and an integer k, does G contain k vertices such that there is no edge in between them ?